zuri-lang/zurilang.org/src/standard/http.md

   : Sets up a request handler that will be called when a request with the given method
     has a path that matches the one specified.

+    If the path ends with a `/`, it also matches all routes that starts with the path so long as there is no other path that matches the request better.
+The exception to this is when the path is an ordinary `/` (root path) in which case it won't match any other route except for the root path.

+    For example, if the path is declared as `/user/`, it will match the request for `/user/record/1` unless another handle has been registered for `/user/record` in which case the handle for `/user/record` will handle the request since it is the handler for the closest path.

     - **@params**: